BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

 ![](images/flood_plugin_v1.png)

-Obs: remember we wrote our qt_designer version to work with a specific layer name (`napari_island`).
+Reminder: we wrote our qt_designer version to work with a specific layer name (`napari_island`).
 There are other ways of selecting the appropriated layer, like by order, type, etc. You can have access to available layers through the viewer instance `viewer.layers`.

 ## Updating Github repository